The Confluent CLI is included in the full Confluent Platform installation packages.

 Confluent CLI to Confluent Platform compatibility

-The Confluent CLI is supported for macOS, Microsoft Windows, and Linux operating systems.
-You can install the Confluent CLI by downloading the executable or tarball.
+The Confluent CLI is supported for macOS, Microsoft Windows, and Linux (including

 List all available Confluent CLI versions:

 curl -sL --http1.1 https://cnfl.io/cli | sh -s -- -l

 Download a specific version listed in the above output list.

 The script detects which system is running and downloads the appropriate binary.

 To download and install Confluent CLI in the default directory,

 curl -sL --http1.1 https://cnfl.io/cli | sh -s -- <version>